soham-shee/acadexpo/README.md

 Event submission and management

-Search and filter events by topic
+Search and filter events by topic, and date

 Event details including location, date, time, description, and organizer information